How FICO Credit Scores Are Calculated

 Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.

 Credit reporting agencies use your loan payment history to compile this score.

 All three major credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
 Fair Isaac and Cooriginally developed this score. .

 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While the formulas vary from one agency to another, each agency uses the following to calculate your credit score:
+While the formulas vary from one agency to another, each agency uses the following to determine your credit score:

 - Credit History - How many years have you had credit?

-How do I find out my FICO score?
+Can I raise my FICO score?

-Want to know more about credit scores?
-Call us at (707) 252-2700.
+Want to know more about your FICO score?
+Call us: 7072522700.